-As promised, today I’m sharing my bench seat with lockers tutorial.
-A couple weeks ago, I showed you phase one of this project: bench seat with cubbies.
-I completed this project for the One Room Challenge back in the Fall and it is probably the most practical project I have done.
+This is a two-phase project.
+To see phase one, head over to this post: bench seat with cubbies.
+I completed this project for the One Room Challenge last Fall and it is probably the most practical project I have done.
 I appreciate this space so much, as it keeps all of our stuff organized and from making its way into my kitchen.

 Originally, this area was a coat closet; which was nice but easily became cluttered.
 A true mudroom was something I had been dreaming of for a while.
 You can see the entire mudroom transformation here.
 What would a mudroom be without a bench seat with lockers for all of the kids’ stuff?